 Thousands of furnished rentals to book online

 As the capital of Italy's Emilia-Romagna region, Bologna is “The Centre of Commerce”, appealing to students, executives, families and young professionals’ equally.
 The city is one of Italy’s most sought-after destinations.
-In Bologna apartments for rent are in high demand, but Nestpick has a huge range to choose from, and booking one is as simple as a few clicks.
-If you are interested in rooms for rent in Bologna, Nestpick has the widest selection, whilst if entire flats for rent is more what you are looking for, we have that too!
+Bolognas apartments for rent are very popular and should be booked before moving there.
+Rooms for rent in Bologna can be retained very easily on Nestpick.

 In Bologna you can rent an apartment in one of Italy's most beautiful cities and home to the world's oldest University.
 Founded in 1088, the University of Bologna (UniBo) attracts students from all around the globe.
 The city’s thriving economy attracts international and local companies alike and is home to some of the world’s biggest Italian car and motorcycle brands, Ducati, Maserati and Lamborghini.
 The main sports team is Bologna F.C., which is currently playing in the Serie A of Italy.
 They have won the Italian championship several times since the league was founded.
-In Bologna apartments for rent long term are always in high demand and this flourishing city is a superb choice for expats and students alike.
-Whether you are looking to rent student accommodation in Bologna or browsing furnished apartments on a mid or long term basis, you will find something for you on Nestpick.
-A little city tour guide..
+In Bologna apartments for rent long term will always be very popular and this flourishing city is a superb choice for expats and students alike.
+Some districts you should consider to be moving to...

 The historic city centre is the best preserved in Italy and well known for the two famous towers “Torre degli Asinelli” and “Torre Garisenda”.
 These towers and the University of Bologna are symbolic of the region of Bologna.
 Another beautiful monument which defines Bologna is the Church “San Petronio Basilica”, which is one of the biggest in the world.
 However, the inner city is not only defined by its beautiful buildings and monuments, but also by its fantastic restaurants.
 Main restaurants in the neighbourhood are: Paolo Atti Figli, All’ Osteria Bottega and La Vecchia Scuola Bolognese.
 They offer authentic Bologna specialties such as Tagliatelle alla Bolognese and Mortadella, also called Bologna.
 Bologna Centro is close to the main cultural and commercial sites, so apartments in this area tend to be higher quality in comparison to other districts.
 In Bologna rooms for rent can be found for every budget.
 Rents tend to be higher inside the historic centre, whereas “fuori porta” - outside of the gates - tend to be cheaper.
 A 900 square foot apartment might cost around €1,000 per month while student accommodation in other areas of Bologna can get as low as €475 per month.